tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## The source of neoantigens
  - MHC-I presentation pathway: intracellular cytosolic (neo)antigens are processed in proteasome, transported into ER (via TAP), loaded onto MHC in ER, then pMHC complexes are transported to cell surface in vesicles
  - MHC-II presentation pathway: extracellular (neo)antigens are endocytosed, processed in endosome, loaded onto MHC in endosome, then pMHC complexes are transported to cell surface in vesicles
+# Neoantigen quality predicts immunoediting in survivors of pancreatic cancer
+ - **cancer immunoediting: hallmark of cancer, lymphocytes kill more immunogenic cancer cells causing less immunogenic clones to dominate population, proven in mice but unclear if occuring in humans**
+ - methods: study 70 pancreatic cancer patients over 10 years
+ - results: rare long-term survivors of pancreatic cancer who have stronger T cell activity in primary tumors develop genetically less heterogeneous recurrent tumors with fewer immunogenic mutations (neoantigens) despite having more time to accumulate mutations
+ - neoantigen high immunogenicity (i.e. quality) inference: non-selfness (different from known antigens) and selfness (still able to bind MHC and activate T cell), so high quality/immunogenicity neoantigens are distinct from known antigens but still similar enough to bind MHC and activate T cells
+ - long-term survivors of pancreatic cancer develop recurrent tumors with fewer high-quality neoantigens (natural immunoediting of neoantigens)
 # Network-based machine learning approach to predict immunotherapy response in cancer patients
  - tumor mutation burden improves model
 # New biomarkers exploration and nomogram construction of prognostic and immune-related adverse events of advanced non-small cell lung cancer patients receiving immune checkpoint inhibitors